rehabilitation

-Hydrotherapy service
+Hydrotherapy rehabilitation

 The warmth of the water provides a medium that assists with pain relief and the reduction of muscle spasm.
 By immersing a patient, support is provided and this allows more ability to mobilise and create normal movement patterns.
 Cardiovascular fitness can be increased more easily in the water, this is perfect if a patient is on restricted land exercise.
 Finally, the hydrostatic pressure can aid swelling reduction.